Hunters (2020 TV series): Reception

 A common praise was the cast, including for actors like Pacino, Kane and Rubinek and Olin.
 Travers praised the performers of the hunters, highlighting Rubinek and Kane, as well as Hinton, Baker, Olin, and the "affecting and fun" Pacino, but called Lerman and his character Jonah nothing more than an "audience stand-in" that "occasionally forgets to get off the couch and move around."
 Gilbert found Berlin's presence memorable and highlighted the restraint of Pacino: "He brings a lovely gentleness to the role, too, most evident in the fatherly attentions he gives to the confused, grieving, and newly mobilized Jonah.
 He sees generational wrath in the young man’s fury, and he fosters it."
 He also called Lerman "good enough if somewhat one-dimensional as Jonah."

-The tone dissonance and mashing of styles turned off some reviewers.
+The tonal dissonance and mashing of styles turned off some reviewers.
 Wrote Gilbert, "the leaps from the kitschy shag-carpeted world of bell-bottoms to the spare cruelties of the camps, and from action comedy to human tragedy, are a lot."
 Verne Gay of Newsday opined that while Hunters was successful as a genre show, it was an "impossible balancing act" to make it both that and a "personal tribute" to those who died in the Nazi camps with its flashback sequences.
 Tom Long of The Detroit News wrote that, "Tonally it careens madly from sincere to silly, gory to glib," and when it came to its use of pastiche styles, "It’s as if someone took notes while watching a marathon of Quentin Tarantino movies, getting all the bits and pieces without understanding why they worked."
 ArtsATL was disgusted by the use of comic book references and cliches in a show with "the genocide of 6 million people in World War II" as one of its major themes.

 Reviews debated Hunters revenge fantasy premise and Nazi subject matter, specifically, in 3AW 's words, "the oft-raised issue about exploiting one of the most horrific man-made events in history for our entertainment.
 Can the show be seen as an indirect tribute to the work of Nazi-hunter Simon Wiesenthal?
 Or is it just bad taste?
 Can it be both?"
 Gilbert was appreciative of the "bold" inclusion of "Nazis into a broad genre-tinged entertainment," as it's also "part of the origin story of Golden Age superhero comic books themselves," and suggested it would start conversation between viewers.
 Other critics, even those who were engaged with the content, unfavorably opined its premise and revenge message made it a B-grade series; Srihari, in particular, categorized it as "an exploitation film that has invaded an overlong comic book movie" and that "the violence brings together the victimiser and victimised in a punishing embrace."
 Film Inquirys "Does that make it right?
 Of course not.
 Is it fun to watch?
 In all honesty, not really.
 It is, however, extremely aware and extremely responsive in how it tinkers with history by adding a fair amount of pathos."